mskill/malika/labs_GitHub_GitHub2_Branch_Merge.md

 ## Exercise 4: Merge the Pull Request

 To accept the pull request, click the `Pull Requests` tab to see a summary of pending pull requests.
 If you are happy with the changes, click `Merge Pull request` to accept the pull request and perform the merge.
-You can add in a comment if you want.
+You can add a comment if you want.

 ![image](images/Merge_Request.png "Merge_Request")